jeff1evesque/machine-learning/doc/installation/dependencies.rst

 **Legacy: Windows**

+The [virtualbox](https://www.virtualbox.org/) hypervisor needs to be installed, to facilitate the installation, and configuration of docker:

 - [docker toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/): allows Docker use on systems that do not meet [Docker for Windows](https://docs.docker.com/docker-for-windows/) minimal system requirements.